saddle/saddle.github.com/doc/_sources/quickstart.txt

   a ->  0.0000
   b ->  0.5000

-You can also group by another index, or by a transformation of the current index.
-See the API for more info.
+You can also group by another index, or by a transformation of the current index, by passing an argument into groupBy.
+See the Saddle API for more info.

 The expressive nature of working with Series becomes apparent when you need to align data: